Kaszaq/miro-hide-frames/README.md

 To have "Prezi" like presentation experience.

-## Known features, upcoming features
+## Known issues & upcoming features
 None